Predictability and Surprise in Large Generative Models

 Large generative models are open-ended --- they take in arbitrary inputs from a variety of domains and generate (often relevant and creative) outputs.
 As a result, some model behaviors may be unknown until they are solicited from specific inputs.
 Pre-trained generative models can also be fine-tuned on new data in order to solve new problems.
 Broadly enabling such fine-tuning substantially increases the breadth of model capabilities and associated difficulties in predicting or constraining model behaviors.
 This open-endedness is challenging because it means AI developers may deploy their systems without fully knowing potentially unexpected (and possibly harmful) behaviors in response to un-tested inputs.

-For example, the AI Dungeon video game fine-tuned GPT-3 for fantasy role-playing\footnote{https://aidungeon.medium.com/ai-dungeon-dragon-model-upgrade-7e8ea579abfe}, but with the right inputs, players were able to manipulate it to discuss any topic, essentially providing general backdoor access to GPT-3.\footnote{https://twitter.com/nickwalton00/status/1289946861478936577} Thus, a model use-case that appeared to be designed just for one purpose, actually carried the full range of GPT-3 capabilities, accessible through skillful use of its open-ended interface.
+For example, the AI Dungeon video game fine-tuned GPT-3 for fantasy role-playing \cite{team_ai_2020}, but with the right inputs, players were able to manipulate it to discuss any topic, essentially providing general backdoor access to GPT-3 \cite{nick_walton_nickwalton00_ive_2020}.
+Thus, a model use-case that appeared to be designed just for one purpose, actually carried the full range of GPT-3 capabilities, accessible through skillful use of its open-ended interface.

 To further illustrate our point about the inherent challenges of open-ended inputs and domains, and tie it to the possibility of harm from language models, we consider a problem domain that language models are typically not (or not yet) deployed on, but which is associated with societal concerns: recidivism prediction.
 Some have pointed out that even beyond specific concerns about fairness, recidivism prediction simply should not be a task for machine learning \cite{bao_its_2021}.
 We agree and we do not believe that language models should be used for recidivism prediction.
 However, because the application is so inherently questionable, it provides a compelling example of how harmful abilities can emerge quietly in unexpected ways as generative models scale.
 It is likely that such abrupt emergence also occurs in many other contexts where the harms are more subtle.
 We study a case where the problems are flagrant in order to clearly demonstrate our thesis.